A DYING CHILDCheryl and Michael Haggard cradle their son, Maddux,…

 Maybe it is just that I am a Gemini, that I would have hobbies so seemingly dissimilar (even antithetical).
 Yoga and guns?
 Are you crazy?

-I love them both.
+I enjoy them both.
 But I have highly nuanced feelings and thoughts about the firearms and yoga communities.
 Part of me is highly attracted, another part is strongly repulsed.
 There are the guns as tools and the practice of yoga — the specifics and the engineering.
 Then there is the larger psychology and sociology surrounding the followers and the culture of yoga and firearms.
 I like the former, not so much the latter.

 Let me explain.